Hattiesburg, Mississippi: History

 Hattiesburg gained its nickname, the Hub City, in 1912 as a result of a contest in a local newspaper.
 It was named because it was at the intersection of a number of important rail lines.
 Later U.S. Highway 49, U.S. Highway 98 and U.S. Highway 11, and later, Interstate 59 also intersected in and near Hattiesburg.

 The region around Hattiesburg was involved in testing during the development of weapons in the nuclear arms race of the Cold War.
-In the 1960s, two nuclear devices were detonated in the salt domes near Lumberton, Mississippi, about 28 miles southwest of Hattiesburg.
+In the 1960s, two nuclear devices were detonated in the salt domes near Baxterville, Mississippi, about 30 miles southwest of Hattiesburg.
 Extensive follow-up of the area by the EPA has not revealed levels of nuclear contamination in the area that would be harmful to humans.

 Throughout the 20th century, Hattiesburg benefited from the founding of Camp Shelby (now a military mobilization center), two major hospitals, and two colleges, The University of Southern Mississippi and William Carey University.
 The growing metropolitan area that includes Hattiesburg, Forrest and Lamar counties, was designated a Metropolitan Statistical Area in 1994 with a combined population of more than 100,000 residents.

 Although about 75 mi inland, Hattiesburg was hit very hard in 2005 by Hurricane Katrina.
 Around 10,000 structures in the area received major damage of some type from the heavy winds and rain, as the hurricane tracked inland.
 Approximately 80 percent of the city's roads were blocked by trees, and power was out in the area for up to 14 days.
 The storm killed 24 people in Hattiesburg and the surrounding areas.
 The city has struggled to cope with a large influx of temporary evacuees and new permanent residents from coastal Louisiana and Mississippi towns to the south, where damage from Katrina was catastrophic.

 The City is known for its police department, as it was the first—and for almost a decade the only—Commission on Accreditation for Law Enforcement Agencies federally accredited law enforcement agency in the State of Mississippi.
 The department is served by its own training academy.
 It is considered one of the most difficult basic academies in the country, with a more than 50% attrition rate.

 The Hattiesburg Zoo at Kamper Park is a longstanding tourist attraction in the city.